 - Part 1: Defining Roles for IAM – Begin at the Top!

 - Part 2: Defining Roles for IAM – From the Bottom Up

 - Which RBAC Approach Is Better: Top-Down or Bottom-Up?

-If you’re interested in understanding role based access control, don’t miss our upcoming webinar on Thursday, April 4, 2019: How to Effectively Use Role-Based Access Control in the Real World.
+If you’re interested in understanding role based access control, watch our 0n-demand webinar: How to Effectively Use Role-Based Access Control in the Real World.

 By going to work quickly to solve the most challenging cybersecurity and identity management problems, Idenhaus takes the pain out of securing corporate information and assets for companies that aspire to maximize their potential in this digital age.
 Click here to contact us